f1337/f1337.github.io/README.md

 Things that I have written which may interest you:

 - [Tradecraft](tradecraft/README.md): Techniques & processes for software development.
-- [Music](https://github.com/f1337/music): Music created with Sonic Pi.
+- [Music](https://github.com/f1337/music): I was in an indie rock band during the 1990s.
+More recently I've been making music with Sonic Pi.
 - Perhaps even my [scratchpad of less organized thoughts](scratchpad/README.md).
 - Credentials: [resume/CV](cv/), [patents](cv/#patents), [github](https://github.com/f1337), [linkedin](https://linkedin.com/in/f1337).
 - My [twitter](https://twitter.com/mrf1337) is an un-curated mix of software, infosec, mental health, mysticism, and christian leftist politics.
 I am as often full of 💩 on there as not.
 I mean well, but don't always do as well as I'd like.
 I auto-delete tweets after a year.
 YMMV, and your opinion of me may never be the same.
 Caveat emptor.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4Nzc1MjY0MCwzMzEzMjkzMl19
+eyJoaXN0b3J5IjpbLTc1NjA3ODUxOCwxMjg3NzUyNjQwLDMzMT
+MyOTMyXX0=
 -->